 It should not take you any more time than that.
 If it is, cut that shared platform out of your ‘repurpose to list’.
 I recognize that these are not aggressive social media marketing strategies for these other platforms, but, it will help get you in front of new audiences and eyeballs with little effort and time.

 In fact, those 5 Hair Care Tips can be even reused later on in 5 separate posts!

-If this post was helpful, we would love if you would share it and let us know in the comments which part was most helpful and/or, if there is another area you would love to know more about!
+If this post was helpful, I would love if you would share it and let me know in the comments which part was most helpful and/or, if there is another area you would love to know more about!

 Seeking more social media training to help grow your business?